sinitsinmike/ZX-ESPectrum-Wiimote/README.md

 From OSD you can load snapshots (from `/data/sna`) or change ROMs.

 ## Assigning Wiimote keys to emulated Spectrum keys
-For every `.sna` game in `/data/sna`, there should be a corresponding `.txt` file in the same dir, with a very simple format.
+For every `.sna / .z80` game in `/data/sna`, there should be a corresponding `.txt` file in the same dir, with a very simple format.
 Examples are provided.

 The `ESPWiimote` library generates the following codes for Wiimote keys: